Mahadevi05/CODTECH/README.md

 OBJECTIVE:

 Develop a user-friendly To-Do List application that allows users to easily manage their tasks by adding, marking as completed, and removing items.
 The application        should  offer a clean, intuitive interface, ensure data persistence across browser sessions, and provide an optimized experience on various devices and screen sizes.

 KEY ACTIVITIES:

-     Implement HTML Structure: Create the basic structure for the To-Do List application.
-     Apply CSS Styling: Style the application to match the design mockups.
+Implement HTML Structure: Create the basic structure for the To-Do List application.Apply CSS Styling: Style the application to match the design mockups.
 Implement responsive design techniques.
 Develop JavaScript Functionality: Write code to handle adding, checking, and removing tasks.
 Implement local storage to save tasks across sessions.

 TECHNOLOGIES USED:

 Front-End Technologies:HTML (HyperText Markup Language),CSS (Cascading Style Sheets),JavaScript.
 Data Storage:Local Storage (Web Storage API).